novayo/LeetCode/1438_Longest_Continuous_Subarray_With_Absolute_Diff_Less_Than_or_Equal_to_Limit/README.md

 * Memory Usage: 43 MB, less than 5.19% of Python3 online submissions for Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit.

 > maintain min/max heap

+---

+try_2.py: O(n) O(n)

+* Runtime: 878 ms, faster than 42.62% of Python3 online submissions for Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit.
+* Memory Usage: 24 MB, less than 46.07% of Python3 online submissions for Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit.

+> maintain queue